PatMan10/guess_the_number/README.md

 # Guessing Game

-A simple game where the user has to guess a random number between 1 and 10.
+A game where the user has to guess a random number between 1 and 10.